-This tool make it easy and convenient to create and maintain a detailed and flexible retirement plan.
+This tool makes it easy and convenient to create and maintain a detailed and flexible retirement plan.
 Get started now…

 Most people are worried about their ability to pay bills and save for retirement.
-However, how you spend your time – the kind of work and leisure you do and how early or late you choose to retire – are what is truly important.
+However, how you spend your time – the kind of work and leisure you do, who you spend time with, and how early or late you choose to retire – are what is truly important.

 Time is the key factor if you believe that happiness and fulfillment are the measures of success.
 Study after study have shown that how you spend your time is what results in your happiness – not how much money you have.